 So back onto the walk, we took in some great architecture, had some good opportunities for street photography, and also some candid portraits.
 Back at The Pier Head, the photo opportunities were endless, striking architecture, lots of people, canal boats, it really is a great area for photography.

 The main reason why we do these walks is to encourage people to get out from behind the computer, and meet up with existing friends, and also to make new friends.
 By meeting up and sharing the love of photography, and sharing knowledge and ideas, we all grow as photographers.
 Regardless of experience or knowledge, there is always somebody that knows something others don't, and sharing knowledge with each other is the way it should be.
-Thankfully Damian has the same opinion as me, and actively shared his knowledge today with other walkers, not just on Olympus equipment, but on photography in general.

 I must say a big thank you to everyone that came along today, it really was a pleasure to be in the company of like minded people, enjoying their photography, and with such a fun and light hearted atmosphere.